 The multi-hazard vulnerability and risk assessment approach for DRM planning is can be utilized with accurate standards and validity in the district on the frequency, severity and geographical impact of hazards.
-Flood is observed as the most frequent and damaging natural hazard, in addition, complex emergency, hailstorms in combination with windstorm, heavy snowfall, glacial avalanches, landslides, earthquakes and dengue are also reported as common hazards in district Swat.
-A multi hazard zonation map of District Swat shows the union councils (UCs) under potential threat.
+Earthquake, Flood, Landslides is observed as the most frequent and damaging natural hazard, in addition, avalanches, hailstorms in combination with windstorm, heavy snowfall and epidemics are also reported as common hazards in District Jhelum Valley.